 A review of the current principles of environmental remediation.
 Hydrogeology, waste management, soil science and reclamation, air and water management, and oil and gas development will be among the topics covered.
-Prerequisites: BES 208, ENSC 204, and 3 credits of 300-level Environmental Science courses.
+Prerequisites: BIO 208 or ENSC 208 and BIO 304 or ENSC 304 and 3 credits of 300-level Environmental Science courses.